What is a Grassroots IT Support Agreement?

 What hours does a support agreement cover?

 Our standard helpdesk hours are Monday to Friday, 8.30am to 5.30pm.
 The main team is based in Brisbane; however, we do operate in shifts as required to provide technical coverage for these hours across most Australian time zones.
-For this reason, we do usually have technical staff available from 7.30am to 6.30pm AEST (GMT+10).
+For this reason, we do usually have technical staff available from at least 7.30am to 6.30pm AEST (GMT+10).

 What is the process for when I have an IT support issue?